 3a.
 Temperature and snow depth monitoring sites will be developed and placed at selected sites on sheep winter range prior to winter.
 Tidbit brand temperature loggers will be programmed and deployed during October 2012.
 Temperature loggers were deployed during fall 2012, and again in October 2013.
-This data will be analyzed once collection is complete.
+Data collection is completed and analysis is ongoing.